toddbranch/ECE382/labs/lab5/index.md

 Think about how you'll implement your game logic.
 Draw a flowchart of how it will operate - include pseudocode, as well as the interfaces to your functions.

 Think about the work that will be done in your ISRs and how you'll pass information to your main program.
 Remember to minimize the amount of time spent in ISRs.

+Think of how to configure Timer_A for your purposes.

 ## Notes